Bonded Carrier Vs. Non-Bonded Carrier

 Yes, if the non-bonded carrier/driver can provide evidence to CBSA at the time of arrival that they are under exclusive contract with the bonded carrier whose carrier code they are using.
 Therefore, a letter of authority will no longer suffice.

-Now that we understand what a bonded carrier can do, let's take a look at how to become one.
+Now that we understand what a bonded carrier can do, let's look at how to become one.
 The first step to becoming a bonded carrier is to obtain a carrier code from CBSA.
 This has been a requirement for commercial carriers since April 1, 2011.

 A carrier code is a four-character unique identifier provided by CBSA to identify the carrier.
 There is a limit of one carrier code per legal company and per mode of transport.

 Before CBSA issues a carrier code, they will first assess eligibility.
-For CBSA a carrier is a person involved in international commercial transportation who operates a conveyance used to transport specified goods to or from Canada.
+For CBSA, a carrier is a person involved in international commercial transportation who operates a conveyance used to transport specified goods to or from Canada.
 Additionally, to operate a conveyance means to have legal custody and control of the conveyance.

 "Legal custody" means you are the owner, lessee, charterer, or mortgagor.
 "Specified goods" means commercial goods or any other goods transported into Canada for a fee.